 HSBC in Bangladesh

-HSBC opened its first branch in Bangladesh in 1996.
-It offers a range of financial services in Bangladesh including commercial banking, consumer banking, global payments solutions, trade services, treasury, and custody and clearing.
+We offer a range of financial services in Bangladesh including commercial banking, retail banking, global payments solutions, trade services, treasury, and custody and clearing.

-• Level 4, Shanta Western Tower
+Level 4, Shanta Western Tower

 186 Bir Uttam Mir Shawkat Ali Road